LeonardoSMSoares/Data-Analysis-Quick-Reference/README.md

 * Statistics and Machine Learning in Python, by Edouard Duchesnay.

 * Practical Statistics for Data Scientists, by Peter Bruce.

+* A Python Data Analyst’s Toolkit, by Gayathri Rajagopalan.

 Based on the course: